Introduction

-In modern economies, more than a third (and sometimes more than half) of the national product is absorbed by governments in the form of taxes; governments employ one in five workers (OECD average), and in Brazil, the government consumption accounts for nearly 20% of GDP.
-It is unquestionable, therefore, that studying the role of the public sector in the economy is fundamental to the understanding of modern societies.
+In modern economies, more than a third of (and sometimes over half) the national income is absorbed by governments in the form of taxes; governments employ one in five workers (OECD average), and in Brazil, government consumption accounts for nearly 20% of GDP.
+It is then indisputable that studying the role of the public sector in the economy is essential to understanding modern societies.

 Learning Objectives

-3. Arguing in a logical and informed way about the role of government and public policy, developing argumentative essays defending policy adoption and presenting papers with economic arguments.
+5. Formulate logical and informed arguments about the role of government and public policy, developing arguments defending policy adoption and presenting papers with economic arguments.

 Learning Assessments

-1. Two exams, covering each half of the course, worth 30% of the course average each.
-(Learning Objectives 1 and 2.)
+1. Two exams, each worth 30% of the course average.
+(Learning Objectives 1 to 3.)

 3. Two argumentative essays (opinion articles) with peer correction (6500 characters): each one worth 10% of the grade average.
-All grades will come from the student’s essay assessment, but essays will only be credited if both activities are done properly.
-(Learning Objectives 3 and 4.)
+The entire grade comes from the student’s essay, but essays will only be credited if both the essay and the peer review are done properly.
+(Learning Objectives 4, 5, and 6b.)

-4. One exercise list: up to one point (extra credit) to the final grade.
-(Learning objective 2.)
+Furthermore, there is one optional exercise list that you can deliver to receive up to one point (extra credit) in the final grade.
 [Exercise List]

 All averages will be rounded up (relative to the final grade on Moodle) to one decimal place (and only this).